 Labor certification is the most widely used employment based opportunity for obtaining a green card.
 Labor certification requires a U.S. employer to prove that there are no minimally qualified U.S. workers for the position.
 Once the U.S. Department of Labor certifies the application, the employer then can apply to the U.S. Citizenship and Immigration Services for permanent residency (a green card) for the foreign employee.

 The government makes every employer responsible for verifying an employee’s eligibility to work in the United States.
 An I-9 form must be completed for each employee hired.
 If you fail to properly document each employee you hire, you may be subject to harsh civil and criminal penalties.
 An employer also has a duty to report any individual they discover is not authorized to work in the United States.

 Businesses must comply with many immigration obligations.
-If you have a question about an employment authorization document, a work visa or an undocumented worker, contact a lawyer at the Law Office of Bilfield & Associates to schedule an initial consultation that is 100% confidential about immigration for employer questions.
+If you have a question about an employment authorization document, a work visa or an undocumented worker, contact a lawyer at the Law Office of Bilfield & Associates, LLC. to schedule an initial consultation that is 100% confidential about immigration for employer questions.